LyaskinaNat/Stock-Market/README.md

 There are 43 tests in total, 36 pass and 7 fails.
 All of the test scenarios except one assigned with @regression tag.

-The scenario which diesn't have @regression tag is the test which requires 16 min to run
+The scenario which doesn't have @regression tag is the test which requires 16 min to run
-(in order to cover testing of the following requirement:
+(in order to test the following requirement:
 "Calculate Volume Weighted Stock Price based on trades in past 15 minutes")
 It has a unique tag: @longrun.
-It required 16 min to run and can be initialised by specifying
+It requires 16 min to run and can be initialised by specifying
 @longrun tag in MainRunnar of the project.

-Feature "Record a trade, with timestamp, quantity of shares, buy or sell indicator and traded price" has an additional tag: @smoke.
+Feature "Record a trade with timestamp, quantity of shares, buy or sell indicator and traded price" has an additional tag: @smoke.

 Tests with @smoke tag are run first to ensure that the most important function(s) of the App work.